vpaulino26/Local-Event-Discovery-Social-Planner/docs/CONDUCT.md

 ### 2. Warning

 **Community Impact**: A violation through a single incident or series of actions.
+Up to 5 strikes and then there will be consequences

 **Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.